 But as it turned out, his visitor was a rather grumpy old gentleman.
-He wasn’t very tall, and he was slightly built – almost like a boy – but he had a straight back and piercing blue eyes.
+He wasn’t very tall, and he was slightly built, almost like a boy, but he had a straight back and piercing blue eyes.
 He wore a brass-buttoned blazer, trousers with perfect creases, and shiny black shoes.
-He said:

-“Er sorry,” said Bertie.
-And he decided to unplug his guitar and sit down to write a letter to Beatrice Although he saw the princess every day, he liked to send her stories and poems.
+“Er, sorry,” said Bertie.
+He decided to unplug his guitar and sit down to write a letter to Beatrice.
+Although he saw the princess every day, he liked to send her stories and poems.

 He didn’t give the matter any more thought until the following weekend.
 Bertie and Princess Beatrice were roller-blading in the park.
 Beatrice skated like a ballet dancer, doing pretty pirouettes and weaving elegantly between paper cups placed in a row on the ground.
 Bertie’s style was more like a hockey player , swishing from side to side as he gathered breakneck speed and scattered walkers and their dogs out of his way.
 Local kids hung out with them and they exchanged moves and tricks.
 I don’t think any of them realised that Bertie and Beatrice were prince and princess.

 Bertie was doing the return loop on one of his high speed runs when a figure stepped out waving a stick at him.
 Bertie had to swerve to miss the man, and he turned round to give him a piece of his mind.

 “Hey, you nearly caused an accident,” he called out.
 Then he noticed that it was the same old man who had asked him to turn down his guitar.
 “You again!”
 He exclaimed.
 “Are you haunting me or what?”